Sears Moves to Beijing

-Another take on an issue I addressed several times.
-This time I treated the relocation incentives that eased Sears, Roebuck's move from its Loop skyscraper to a new suburban office campus as an Illinois issue rather than a Chicago one, as I did here.
-Turned out it didn't look any more attractive from that perspective either.
+One of my several takes on this issue.
+This time I treated the relocation incentives that eased Sears, Roebuck's move from its Loop skyscraper to a new suburban office campus as an Illinois issue rather than a Chicago one, as I did in this piece for Chicago Times magazine..
+Turned out it didn't look any more attractive from that perspective.

-And Sears.
+And now Sears.
 In June, Sears, Roebuck & Co. announced that it would move its 5,500-employee Merchandise Group to Hoffman Estates when it vacates the Sears Tower in the Loop in 1992.
 Dozens of towns had vied to be chosen as the site; in addition to its considerable payroll, the group brings with it business travelers and support business worth millions a year more to a local economy.
-Charlotte and Dallas made advances, which apparently spurred the vigilant watchmen at DCCA [the Illinois Department of Commerce and Community Affairs] to redouble their efforts to see that Illinois did not have such a plum snatched from it by some Sunbelter.
+Charlotte and Dallas made advances in the hopes that Sears might choose them.
+That apparently spurred the vigilant watchmen at DCCA [the Illinois Department of Commerce and Community Affairs] to redouble their efforts to see that Illinois did not have such a plum snatched from it by some Sunbelter.

 Considered solely as an artifact, the deal the state struck for Sears is a nice piece of work.
-For one thing, the costs of it are substantially borne by Hoffman Estates taxing bodies and by the local development industry rather than state taxpayers; the relatively modest direct state investment will be recouped in increased tax receipts in only a few years.
+For one thing, the costs of it are substantially borne by Hoffman Estates taxing bodies (in foregone tax revenues) and by the local development industry (in losses to a state-subsidized competitor) rather than state taxpayers; the relatively modest direct state investment will be recouped in increased tax receipts in only a few years.

 Economically, the case for helping Sears at all is dubious.
 True, if Sears left Illinois it would devastate the country club economy of the western suburbs of Chicago; a Republican governor would join Greenpeace before he'd let that happen.
 But Sears is an aging, perhaps even a doomed company.
 More than one critic in the business press suggested that the money Chicago was willing to spend to keep Sears (the city had offered 220 acres it owns at O'Hare Airport) would be better spent helping start-up firms or expanding existing ones.
-The only way the competitive advantage of Illinois is improved by helping Sears move to the suburbs is that it makes possible a quicker recovery of the men's ready-to-war apparel industry in the event of nuclear war.
+The only way the competitive advantage of Illinois is improved by helping Sears move to the suburbs is that it makes possible a quicker recovery of the men's ready-to-war apparel industry in the event that the Loop is targeted in a nuclear war.

 As he has done many times in his too-long career, Governor Thompson did some astute politicking in a dubious cause.
 General Assembly cooperation was essential.
 On the face of it, the Sears deal would seem as savory to a lawmaker as a dead dog in August.
 Clem Balanoff, a representative from Chicago's southeast side, where unemployment runs 20 percent now that the steel mills have shut down, denounced the Sears package as "welfare for the wealthy."
 But Democratic legislators voted with Republicans anyway, as a result of the quid pro quo reached by Thompson and Richie Daley.
 Votes for the TIF rewrite were made in return for the governor's support for money to expand McCormick Place, to fix up Navy Pier, and to plan for a much-needed Loop trolley system.
 Making downtown Chicago safe for conventioneers, tourists, and big owners will stimulate the creation of thousands of jobs for Balanoff's steel workers as busboys, doormen, and strolling violinists.